Universal-Omega/Monaco/README.md

 About
 -----

-This is an unbranded fork of the Monaco skin originally developed by Wikia. offline.
+This is an unbranded fork of the Monaco skin originally developed by Fandom. offline.

 Compared to the original version of the skin, this fork now supports MediaWiki